osman23/fileRenamer/README.md

 # fileRenamer
-A simple python program that renames your files
+A simple python program that renames your files.